tweag/nickel/README.md

 #### Editor Setup

 Nickel has syntax highlighting plugins for Vim/Neovim, and VSCode.
-In editor diagnostics, type hints, and auto-completion are provided by the Nickel Language Server.
+In-editor diagnostics, type hints, and auto-completion are provided by the Nickel Language Server.
 Please follow [this guide](https://github.com/tweag/nickel/tree/master/lsp) to setup syntax highlighting and NLS.

 ### Build